GalliardDev/SimpleTools/README.md

   #worldUnblocked: "&aThe world has been unblocked"
   # XP PAY
   #youGotPaidXP: "&e%player% &7sent you &e%amount% &aXP &7levels"
+  #notEnoughLevels: "&cYou don't have enough levels for this!"
   # ==================================================================================================================

 version: 2.0.0